Sam-js2/Sam-js2.github.io/content/project/Nanoelectronics/index.md

   - CAD
 ---

-I did some electrical and mechanical CAD for various devices supporting the research group.
-I made some data acquisition equipment, and some drying racks for cleanroom products.
+I did electrical CAD for DAQ systems and mechanical CAD for a cleanroom drying rack.

 <!--more-->